stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

 ## Download Chrome OS

-1. Chrome OS's Crostini virtual machine (VM) uses Debian, a Linux distribution.
+1. Chrome OS's Crostini virtual machine (VM) uses Debian (version 9 on Chrome OS v80 and now 10 on Chrome OS v82), a Linux distribution.
 Because of this, we can use the software found on the Arduino download page at:

     <https://www.arduino.cc/en/Main/Software>